 Senders' payoffs depend only on the receiver's posterior belief $\beta$.
 Each sender $i$ has a piecewise analytic utility function $u_i: \Delta(\Omega) \rightarrow \mathbb{R}$.\footnote{That is, each $u_i$ is defined by a finite partition of $\Delta(\Omega)$ into convex sets and a real analytic function for each element of the partition.
-Note this restriction is not necessary; see Section 5 for discussion.} Crucially, we assume senders' payoffs are zero-sum: $u_1(\beta) + ... + u_M(\beta) = 0$ for all $\beta \in \Delta(\Omega)$.\footnote{This could represent the reduced form of a game where the receiver chooses an action $a \in A$ after observing experiment realizations.
-The receiver has preferences $u_r(a,\omega)$ and the senders may also have state dependent preferences $\{u_i(a,\omega)\}_i$ which are zero-sum: $\sum_i u_i(a,\omega) = 0$ for all $a \in A, \omega \in \Omega$. } For any state $l=1,...,N$ let $\delta_l \in \Delta(\Omega)$ represent the belief that puts probability $1$ on state $l$.
-Due to the structure of the game, we can make the following normalization: $u_i(\delta_l)=0$ for all senders $i=1,...,M$ and all states $l=1,...,N$.\footnote{The normalization entails adding an affine function to each $u_i$.
-Though it may change senders' preferences over posterior beliefs, it will not change preferences over strategy profiles.}
+Note this restriction is not necessary; see Section 4.3 for discussion.} Crucially, we assume senders' payoffs are zero-sum: $u_1(\beta) + ... + u_M(\beta) = 0$ for all $\beta \in \Delta(\Omega)$.\footnote{Zero is just a normalization; any constant-sum game will do.}\footnote{This could represent the reduced form of a game where the receiver chooses an action $a \in A$ after observing experiment realizations.
+The receiver has preferences $u_r(a,\omega)$ and the senders have preferences $\{u_i(a,\omega)\}_i$ which are zero-sum: $\sum_i u_i(a,\omega) = 0$ for all $a \in A, \omega \in \Omega$. } For any state $l \in \Omega$ let $\delta_l \in \Delta(\Omega)$ be the belief that puts probability $1$ on state $l$.
+Due to the structure of the game, we can make the following normalization: $u_i(\delta_l)=0$ for all senders $i=1,...,M$ and all states $l \in \Omega$ (see explanation for this normalization below after reading the definitions in the next paragraph).

 A strategy profile is a choice of experiment for each sender $(\Pi_1,...,\Pi_M)$.
 Let $U_i(\Pi_1,...,\Pi_M) = \mathbb{E}_{\Pi_1,...,\Pi_M}[u_i(\beta)]$ be sender $i$'s ex-ante expected utility from $(\Pi_1,...,\Pi_M)$; the expectation is over experiment realizations, of which $\beta$ is a function.
 Senders choose experiments to maximize their ex-ante expected utility.